davidgasquez/handbook/content/rationality.md

 - Leave your colleague a line of retreat.
 - Socially reward people who change their mind.
 - Take into account second and third order effects.
+- Mistrust simple comparisons.
+- The real costs aren't always what is shown.
+Costs and values are often made of multiple parts.
+Beware repeated costs—they add up!
 - Bet on everything where you can or will find out the answer.
 Even if you're only testing yourself against one other person, it's a way of calibrating yourself to avoid both overconfidence and underconfidence, which will serve you in good stead emotionally when you try to do inadequacy reasoning.
 - Do your philosophical thinking in advance ([cached thoughts](https://www.lesswrong.com/posts/2MD3NMLBPCqPfnfre/cached-thoughts)), so you can concentrate on explaining well.
 Above all, practice staying within the one-inferential-step bound.
 [Think for yourself about "wise" or important or emotionally fraught topics](https://www.lessestwrong.com/posts/aSQy7yHj6nPD44RNo/how-to-seem-and-be-deep) rather than letting your brain complete the pattern.
 If you don't stop at the first answer, and cast out replies that seem vaguely unsatisfactory, in time your thoughts will form a coherent whole, flowing from the single source of yourself, rather than being fragmentary repetitions of other people's conclusions.
+- There's a distinction between tacit knowledge and explicit knowledge:
+  - Tacit knowledge is like the knowledge that you use to ride a bicycle—it's complex, experiential, intuitive, hard to put into words.
+  - Explicit knowledge is clear and concrete and transferable and (at least somewhat) objectively verifiable.
+How you ride a bicycle is tacit, but the fact that you can ride a bicycle is explicit.
+It's a binary fact that can be completely and compactly transferred through words, and that is checkable through experiment.

 ## Making Decisions